Vinashu/forge-app/README.md

 ```

 #### Creating the .env File
 The application needs a configuration file called **.env**.
-As this file contains sensitive content, it is unavailable in the repository.
+As this file contains sensitive information, it is unavailable in the repository.
 You can create your file using the Mac terminal:
 ```bash
 touch .env
 ```